Lewis-Gallagher/wedding-website/droplet-setup.md

 This installs `docker` and `docker compose`

 ## App setup
-Simply clone the git repository to the new user `lgallagher` home directory.
+Simply clone the git repository to the new user home directory.
 ```bash
 cd
 git clone https://github.com/Lewis-Gallagher/wedding-website.git